 Product Planning produces a Product Roadmap for the time-phased product delivery plan.
 This plan is the technical basis of the Earned Value Management Performance Measurement Baseline (PMB).
-Every Scrum team (development team) has a Product Owner (PO), representing the customer's value.
+Every Scrum team (development team) has a Product Owner (PO), who is responsible for managing the product backlog, representing the customer's value.
 In programs with multiple Teams, there may also be a chief PO that coordinates across program POs and their teams.